gregswindle/enum-nom-nommer/docs/maintainer-guide/governance.md

 #### Process for Adding PMC Members

-1. Add the Maintainer to the "**enum-factory** PMC" team
+1. Add the Maintainer to the "**enum-nom-nommer** PMC" team

-2. Set the GitHub user to be have the "Owner" role for the enum-factory organization
+2. Set the GitHub user to be have the "Owner" role for the enum-nom-nommer organization

 3. Send welcome email with link to Maintainer guide

 4. Add the PMC member to the README

-5. Invite to the **enum-factory** PMC chatroom
+5. Invite to the **enum-nom-nommer** PMC chatroom

-6. Make the PMC member an admin on the **enum-factory** team mailing list
+6. Make the PMC member an admin on the **enum-nom-nommer** team mailing list

 7. Add the PMC member to the recurring PMC meeting event on Google Calendar

-8. Add the PMC member as an admin to **enum-factory** media channels
+8. Add the PMC member as an admin to **enum-nom-nommer** media channels

-9. Publish congratulatory remarks to the new PMC member on enum-factory media channels
+9. Publish congratulatory remarks to the new PMC member on enum-nom-nommer media channels

 #### PMC Meetings